kyma-project/kyma/docs/security/05-05-production-profile.md

 >* [Helm overrides for Kyma installation](/root/kyma/#configuration-helm-overrides-for-kyma-installation)
 >* [Top-level charts overrides](/root/kyma/#configuration-helm-overrides-for-kyma-installation-top-level-charts-overrides)

 >**TIP:** All the client data registered by Hydra Maester is migrated to the new database as a part of the update process.
 If you notice missing or inconsistent data, delete the Hydra Maester Pod to force reconciliation.
-Read [this](#details-oauth2-and-openid-connect-server) document to learn about Hydra Maester controller and Oauth2 client registration in Kyma.
+For more information, read about [Hydra Maester controller and Oauth2 client registration in Kyma](#details-o-auth2-and-open-id-connect-server).